 In 1913 alone, the Bureau of Labor Statistics recorded more than 23,000 workplace deaths, the majority being oil and gas related.

 Still, the seeds of safety planted decades prior started to peek from beneath the soil with Hollywood bringing awareness to safety for oil workers with mainstream movies such as Thunder Bay.

 The Oil Is Offshore: 1970-1990s

-While the need for a safety culture has been established, it is obvious that more can, and does need to, be done to improve overall safety for the oil and gas industry.
-Companies now understand that a comprehensive safety culture and related training and certification programs are essential to further growth.
-However, several factors often still impede progress in terms of safety.
-These four factors are:
+While the need for a safety culture has been established, it is obvious that more can and still needs to be done to improve overall safety for the oil and gas industry.
+Companies now understand that in-depth reporting and auditing, a comprehensive safety plan and interactive hands-on training programs are essential to business growth while instilling a culture of safety.

 - A fractured offshore industry with a lack of an established safety culture among smaller contractors

-- A continued rewarding of productivity over safety among oil and gas industry participants
+- A continued emphasis on productivity over safety compliance

-Additionally, there is also a lack of qualified and experienced safety personnel as it has only been in the last five or 10 years that dedicated degree plans and safety training programs have been available to those in the industry.
+In addition, there is a lack of qualified and experienced safety personnel as it has only been in the last five to 10 years that dedicated degree plans and safety training programs have been available to those in the industry.

-Overall, the evolution of safety in the oil and gas industry has shown that expecting a shift in focus from production and development to safety as an overarching business goal, is slow and plodding at best.
+Overall, the evolution of safety in the oil and gas industry has shown that expecting a shift in focus from production and development to safety as an overarching business goal has been slow and plodding at best.
 For companies involved in the industry, outsourcing safety to qualified contractors offers the most economical and productive way to deliver and refine a safety culture and program that benefits both the company and its workers, while also securing future growth.